motm-therapy/website/docs/about.md

 Our providers are licensed to serve clients via telehealth residing in the state of Texas.
 Please review our provider list below to find a provider licensed to operate in your state of residence.

+### In Person

+Matters of the Mind Therapy, LLC is in the process of acquiring office space for in person sessions in San Antonio, TX.

 ## Providers

 ### Jasmine Scott-Cochran